 A citizen’s arrest is lawful if the private citizen can prove that the perpetrator either committed a crime or was about to commit a crime.
 If a merchant suspects someone of shoplifting, for example, they have the right to restrain the perpetrator until the police arrive.

-What Are Your Options If You Have Been Wrongfully Arrested?
+What Are Your Options if You Have Been Wrongfully Arrested?

 As the victim of wrongful imprisonment in California, you may generally: